driscollis/python_quiz_book/README.md

 This repository contains the quiz code for the book.

+## What's Covered

+You will learn about the following topics:

+- f-strings
+- generators
+- assignment expressions
+- unpacking gneralizations
+- sets
+- Python built-in functions
+- ternary expression
+- shadowing
+- and much, much more!

 ## Audience

 This book is for beginners and intermediate level Python developers who want to grow their knowledge about the Python programming language through quizzes.